IjzerenHein/react-native-shared-element/README.md

 ### SharedElement

 The `<SharedElement>` component accepts a single child and returns a `node` to it through the `onNode` event handler.
-The child must be a "real" `View` which exists in the native view hierarchy.
+The child must correspond to a "real" `View` which exists in the native view hierarchy.

 #### Props